rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The counterpart of the GraphQL schema for setting up a Apollo Server are the **resolvers** which are used to return data for your fields from the schema.
-The data source doesn't matter, because the data can be hardcoded (as it is at this point), can come from a database, or from another (RESTful) API endpoint.
-You will learn about potential data sources later.
-For now, it only matters that the resolvers are agnostic from where the data comes from.
-That's why GraphQL shouldn't be mistaken for a database query language.
-Resolvers are only functions which resolve data for your GraphQL fields in the schema.
+In the GraphQL schema for setting up an Apollo Server, **resolvers** are used to return data for fields from the schema.
+The data source doesn't matter, because the data can be hardcoded, can come from a database, or from another (RESTful) API endpoint.
+You will learn more about potential data sources later.
+For now, it only matters that the resolvers are agnostic according to where the data comes from, which separates GraphQL from your typical database query language.
+Resolvers are functions that resolve data for your GraphQL fields in the schema.
 In the previous example, only a user object with the username "Robin Wieruch" gets resolved from the `me` field.

 Your GraphQL API with Apollo Server and Express should be working now.
-On the command line, you can always start your application with the `npm start` script for verifying that it is working for you after you have changed something.
-But how do you verify it without having a client application yet?
-Apollo Server comes with a so called GraphQL Playground as built-in client for consuming your GraphQL API.
-After you have started your application on the command line, you should find GraphQL Playground by using your GraphQL API endpoint in the browser.
-Try to open `http://localhost:8000/graphql` and see if GraphQL Playground opens for you.
-In the application, you can define your first GraphQL query and see the result for it:
+On the command line, you can always start your application with the `npm start` script to verify it works after you make changes.
+To verify it without a client application, Apollo Server comes with GraphQL Playground, a built-in client for consuming GraphQL APIs.
+It is found by using a GraphQL API endpoint in a browser, at`http://localhost:8000/graphql`.
+In the application, define your first GraphQL query to see its result:

 {{< highlight javascript >}}
 {